The Clear Edge

 The Executive Summary

-Agency owners stuck around $10K–$15K/month risk locking themselves into 50–60 hour delivery weeks and a hard ceiling by scaling on effort; a 5-month leverage sequence converts the same client load into $30K potential with cleaner margins and time back.
+Agency owners stuck at $10K–$15K/month trap themselves in 50–60 hour weeks by scaling effort; this 5-month Clear Edge OS sequence restructures the same clients into cleaner time and margin math.

-• Who this is for: B2B SaaS-focused marketing agency owners at $10K–$15K/month who personally handle all strategy, execution, and management, working 50–60 hours weekly with no documented systems or operational support.
+• Who this is for: $10K–$15K/month solo agency operators who own all strategy, execution, and management, work 50–60 hours weekly, and don’t have documented systems or support.

-• What you’ll learn: How to run a Capacity Audit, execute a 40% price increase, build campaign execution templates, apply The Delegation Map and Quality Transfer, and chain a 5-step Systems Sequence that supports a durable $25K–$30K operating model.
+• What you’ll learn: How to run a Capacity Audit, execute a 40% price increase, and use a 5-step Systems Sequence to support a durable $25K–$30K model.

-• What changes if you apply it: You move from 5 underpriced retainers and undocumented delivery to 3–5 retainers at $7K, one $2,500 hire, templated campaigns, and a stable 40–45 hour week with headroom for selective growth instead of constant overload.
+• What changes if you apply it: You swap underpriced, undocumented delivery for 3–5 retainers at $7K, one $2,500 hire, templated campaigns, and a 40–45 hour week with headroom.

-• Time to implement: Expect 5 months from the first capacity audit through price reset, documentation sprint, first $2,500 hire, and standardized onboarding to lock in a repeatable leverage model at this band.
+• Time to implement: Expect 5 months from the first Capacity Audit through price reset, documentation sprint, first $2,500 hire, and standardized onboarding to lock a repeatable model at this band.

 Written by Nour Boustani for $10K–$30K-month agency operators who want systems-driven take-home and usable weeks without 60-hour delivery cycles and growth capped at their own capacity.